juanpprieto/hydrogen-sanity-example/README.md

 ## Instruction

 This repo is broken because Hydrogen `2025.1.3+` uses Vite v6.
-This version fails to resolve `hydrogen-sanity` `worker` export during SSR and instead resolves the `browser` export causing the following error:
+This version fails to resolve `hydrogen-sanity` `worker` export during SSR and instead resolves the `browser` export causing the following error (this was not an issue in vite 5)

+###  To reproduce:

+`npm i && npm run dev`

+The following error should occur:

 ![Screenshot 2025-04-08 at 2 48 36 PM](https://github.com/user-attachments/assets/4c302010-3b2a-415c-97ad-ca2872631f42)